We earn commissions if you shop through the links below. Read more

 Start-up CostsBallpark RangeAverage

-Setting up a business name and corporation$150 - $200$175
+Setting up a business name and corporation$150–$200$175

-Business licenses and permits$100 - $300$200
+Business licenses and permits$100–$300$200

 Insurance$100–$300$200

-Business cards and brochures$200 - $300$250
+Business cards and brochures$200–$300$250

-Down payment on truck$2,000 - $5,000$3,500
+Down payment on truck$2,000–$5,000$3,500

 The average cost of a foreclosure cleanout is about $500.
 Your jobs, however, will be periodic but you could also do junk removal and residential cleaning in between foreclosure work.
 These calculations will assume that your average job will be about $250.
 Your profit margin after labor and supplies should be about 50%.

 In your first year or two, you could do seven jobs per week, bringing in $91,000 in annual revenue.
 This would mean more than $45,000 in profit, assuming that 50% margin.
 As you begin to get referrals and develop relationships with lenders and real estate agents, you could do 25 jobs per week.
 At this stage, you’d need a bigger team, reducing your profit margin to about 30%.
-With annual revenue of $325,000, you’d make a nice profit of nearly $98,000.
+With an annual revenue of $325,000, you’d make a nice profit of nearly $98,000.

 There are a few barriers to entry for a business cleaning foreclosed homes.
 Your biggest challenges will be: